andrebocchini/ResolutionSwitcher/README.md

-  --width WIDTH       The width of the new display mode (e.g. 1920) --height HEIGHT     The height of the new display mode (e.g. 1080) --refresh REFRESH   The refresh rate of the new display mode (e.g. 144)
+  --width WIDTH       The width of the new display mode (e.g. 1920) --height HEIGHT     The height of the new display mode (e.g. 1080) --refresh REFRESH   The refresh rate of the new display mode (e.g. 144) --temp              Make resolution change temporary (do not persist to registry)

   --hdr <true|false>  Enable/Disable HDR on the monitor
 ```